 Corporal and psychological violence as a disciplinary method is a widely accepted and condoned practice.
 It is also the most common form of violence against children.
 Yet, research demonstrates that violence is ineffective for curbing a child’s behavior, it is harmful to their integral health and violates their rights recognized in the Convention on the Rights of the Child.
-This essay analyzes the negative impact of disciplinary violence on children within the household and perpetrated by children’s most trusted individuals, –their caregivers.
+This essay by Gabriel Crespo and Ana Holschuh analyzes the negative impact of disciplinary violence on children within the household and perpetrated by children’s most trusted individuals, –their caregivers.
 Maltreated children will suffer from life-long emotional and physical repercussions that are very difficult to overcome.
 Abused children internalize violence, normalizing it and further replicating it on society, perpetuating a cycle of violence.

 For the purpose of delving into different age groups and the issues associated with their different cognitive/developmental levels, “Childhood” (as a meta-category), is divided into two segments.
 Early & Middle Childhood, [ages 0 – 4 & 5 – 10 years-old] and Early & Late Adolescence, [ages 10 – 14 & 15 – 19 years-old].
 Case studies are referenced for both age groups.